732A64 > Course information

 Revision meeting.
 Mandatory, but date and place are set bilaterally selected pairs of students.

-May 25 Submission of the close-to-final thesis to LISAM and to Oleg's URKUND address.
+May 27 Submission of the close-to-final thesis to LISAM.
+This version will be controlled for the plagiarism.
 Send it also to the supervisor, examiner and opponent by email

 Last day to submit final version of the thesis for it to be reported within this semester